Crowns & Bridges Brisbane City

 Crowns and bridges are made by specialist technicians in dental laboratories to ensure that your bite is right and you don’t end up breaking the opposing or another tooth.

 At Bite Dental Studios, we are very privileged to have our technician and his laboratory located on site.
 This means he can come and meet you, take photos and actually see the smile that the crown will fit into.
-For this reason we can guarantee our crown and bridge work for 5 years.
+For this reason, we can guarantee our crown and bridge work for up to five years.
 If any structural damage occurs to the restoration within that time that does not involve a trauma incident, and if regular check-ups are maintained, we will replace it.

 How long do crowns and bridges last?